0mehdi0/Deep-PxAF/README.md

 python signalprocess_1ch.py
 ```
 ### Run the GAN
-See the instraction in GAN folder
+See the instruction in GAN folder.
 ### Run the NAS
 To search for the best CNN architecture for the processed 2D images with randomseed 100 and synthetic data:<br />
 ```python